 \section{Conclusions}

-The flow of hot water under pressure through a tightly packed bed of ground coffee is a phenomenon of paramount importance to many amateurs of the beverage worldwide.
-To a scientist, coffee is a beverage of many faces, from the cultural perspective, through the chemical complexity and biological effect, to the solid and fluid mechanics of the preparation process.
+The flow of hot water under pressure through a tightly packed bed of ground coffee is a phenomenon of paramount importance for many amateurs of the beverage {around the world.
+For} a scientist, coffee is a beverage of many faces, from the cultural perspective, through the chemical complexity and biological effect, to the solid and fluid mechanics of the preparation process.
 From the physics point of view, it is a fascinating multi-physics and multi-scale system, which can be approached using a variety of theoretical and experimental tools.

 Motivated by the non-linear flow response of coffee to the driving pressure and scarce evidence, in this study we perform systematic experiments to explore this dependence using a café-grade espresso machine, augmented with pressure and mass sensors.
 The examination of flow rate at long brewing times allows us to observe the saturated, equilibrium behaviour of flow rate after the dissolution process of coffee solubles is complete.
 Our measurements reveal a clear deviation from the classical Darcy behaviour, particularly at higher pressures, where the flow rate does not scale linearly with pressure.
-To rationalise these observations, we propose a minimal theoretical model that assumes poroelasticity of the coffee bed, and captures the essential features of the pressure-dependent flow rate.
+To rationalise these observations, we propose a minimal {coarse-grained phenomenological description} that assumes poroelasticity of the coffee bed, and captures the essential features of the pressure-dependent flow rate.
 Further, by measuring time-resolved solute concentrations, we show that the temporal evolution of the flow is governed primarily by the dissolution dynamics rather than a structural rearrangement of the porous matrix.
 These insights establish that espresso brewing is a self-regulating process where solute dissolution and matrix elasticity interact to shape the overall extraction dynamics, and suggest that future optimisation efforts should consider the coupled physico-chemical nature of the coffee bed, and that the assumption of constant bed permeability should be relaxed to formulate realistic predictions.